tonytvo/blog-generator/content/blog/how-to-talk-to-anyone-summary/index.md

   - if you celebrate behavior that you expect you are lowering standards
   - whatever you do don't give praise simply to please

-- three practice what you preach
+- practice what you preach
   - pick your battles only set standards that are important to you or that you consider to be generally important you ought to be good at upholding standards that are important to you
   - and if there are standards that you regard as important but find hard to uphold then you need to learn them yourself share this with your employees nobody can be good at everything
   - as a leader get used to the idea that you are primarily responsible for the supply of energy, in other words motivating advising stabilizing providing momentum and letting others shine